adamsk34/Coffee-Maker/README.md

 ### Run the program

-The run the program click `build` and `run` from within the µVision IDE.
+To run the program click `build` and `run` from within the µVision IDE.